polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 ---
 title: Hyper IDE
-description: Hyper IDE is a fully fledged integrated development environment, but probably works best with Hyperlambda, and is not intended to replace your primary IDE for JavaScript or HTML.
+description: Hyper IDE is an AI-enabled integrated development environment for Hyperlambda and allows you to build APIs and backends with No-Code constructs.
 og_image: "/images/og-hyper-ide-2.jpg"
 header:
   image: /assets/images/wizard-flying-through-air-with-hyperlambda-raining-from-stars.webp
 ---

 Hyper IDE is your _"goto component"_ when you want to create your own modules using Magic and Hyperlambda.
 It's a web based IDE, allowing you to edit your code, create new modules, and contains a lot of things you're used to from a traditional IDE.
-It is also the natural extension of Magic's [endpoint generator](/dashboard/endpoint-generator/), since it allows you to edit the Hyperlambda endpoint files after Magic have generated your CRUD backend, and the foundation for [Hyperlambda Workflows](/workflows/).
+It is also the natural extension of Magic's [endpoint generator](/dashboard/endpoint-generator/), since it allows you to edit the Hyperlambda endpoint files after Magic have generated your CRUD backend.
+In addition, Hyper IDE allows you to use AI to generate code using _"vibe coding"_ constructs.

 ![Screenshot of editing a Hyperlambda file in Hyper IDE](/images/og-hyper-ide-2.jpg)